 Oil And Gas Commission Study Methane Seepage Raton Basin

-The bill requires the Colorado oil and gas conservation commission (commission) and the water quality control division (division), in consultation with local governments, to perform a study that:
+The act requires the Colorado oil and gas conservation commission (commission) and the water quality control division (division) in the department of public health and environment, in consultation with local governments, to perform a study that:

 - Proactively and systematically locate and survey methane gas seepage in the Raton basin;